learning-zone/spring-boot-basics/spring-notes.md

 #### Q. What is Docker?
 How to deploy Spring Boot Application to Docker?
 A Docker container is a tool that makes it very easy to deploy and run an application using **containers**.
 A container allows a developer to create an all-in-one package of the developed application with all its dependencies.
 For example, a Java application requires Java libraries, and when we deploy it on any system or VM, we need to install Java first.
 But, in a container, everything is kept together and shipped as one package, such as in a Docker container.

-Example: *Create Simple Spring Boot Application using Docker*
+Example: *Create a simple Spring Boot Application using Docker*

 #### Q. What is ELK stack?
 How to use it with Spring Boot?
 #### Q. How to implement security for Spring Boot application?